 Intention: You want to enjoy your family and everyone to get along.

 Does ‘having a perfect house’ line up with your intention?
 When people are stressed you can feel like the ‘towel on the floor’ is more important than any relationship.

-Does cramming ‘3 parties, 2 activities at church and one garage sale into one weekend’ line up with your intention?
+Does cramming ‘3 parties, 2 activities at church and one garage sale into one-weekend’ line up with your intention?
 Too much activity and running around sets you up for stress and reaction.

-3. Count your blessings
+3. Count your blessing

 ‘Count your blessings’ is another way to keep the big picture.
 When you are stressed your focus narrows down to the one small thing that you are stressed about like the ‘towel’ and then you take that small thing and make a mountain out of it.
 You think, Olivia if you can’t pick up the towel off the floor what kind of wife are you going to be.
 Your house is going to be condemned the first week you are living in it.